Let and Const

 var myArray = [1,2,3];for (var i = 0; i < myArray.length; i++) {let doubleNumber = myArray[i] * 2;}console.log(doubleNumber); // Undefined.

-are almost exactly the same, except when you use const
+const and let are almost exactly the same, except when you use const you

 are saying that the value is not going to be redefined.